VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Experiments

+We present evaluations on the color charts under different illuminations and JoLHT-Video dataset~\cite{joint_light_and_heat_transport}, and include in the supplementary (i) a simulation experiment to validate ordinality informativeness and (ii) an ablation study.

-We imaged a color chart under white LED, incandescent and sunlight. \autoref{tab:our_color_chart} shows our method outperforming baselines under all illuminations.
-This experiment also shows the robustness of our method to invisible illumination as well as albedo variations in such wavelengths, which would alter total absorbed light.
+\textbf{Color Chart under Different Illuminations.} We imaged a color chart under white LED, incandescent and sunlight. \autoref{tab:our_color_chart} shows our method outperforming baselines under all illuminations.
+Incandescent and sunlight experiments demonstrate our robustness to albedo variations even in the invisible band that influence absorbed light.
+In contrast, physics-based baselines have limited applicability: JoLHT-Video assumes no invisible lighting component, and NIR-Priors requires NIR emission absent in white LEDs.